Haggle1996/RevolutionPack/content/article/rev2changes.md

 - Bedrock tools can be used in the Ender IO Farming Station

 ## Spice of Life
-- Food history length is 20
+- Food history length is 30
 - Food history uses hunger restored instead of food named.
 For example, it will remember the last 5 items that restored 4 food, or the last 10 items that restored 2 food.
 Generally, this makes it so higher-nutrition foods require less variety than lower nutrition.
 - Previously eaten items are less nutritious.

 ## Vanilla
-- Buckets, hoppers, and cauldrons are now made with iron plates (which are made in the rolling mill)
+- Buckets, hoppers, and cauldrons are now made with iron plates (which are made in the rolling mill or hammer)
-- Vanilla armors are removed.
+- Vanilla armor crafting is disabled...find them in dungeons and monster loot.

 ## Void Monster
 - Void monster doesn't spawn in The End, Spectral World, Deep Dark, and The Last Millenium